- Written by Terry Turner

 How Do Medicare Plans Differ by State?

 Even though it’s a federal program, Medicare coverage, costs and benefits can vary widely from state to state.
-Medicare covered nearly 60 million Americans in 2018, the most recent year numbers are available from the U.S. Centers for Medicare & Medicaid Services.
+Medicare covered nearly 64 million Americans as of October 2021, according to the most recent data from the U.S. Centers for Medicare & Medicaid Services.

 But there are also Medicare Advantage plans, Medicare Part D drug plans and Medigap policies that either overlap with or replace Original Medicare for millions of people on Medicare.
 These are private plans sold by insurance companies.